ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/build-android-selfie-app-using-mediapipe-multimodality/4-introduce-mediapipe.md

 layout: learningpathall
 ---

+[MediaPipe Solutions](https://ai.google.dev/edge/mediapipe/solutions/guide) provides a suite of libraries and tools for you to quickly apply artificial intelligence (AI) and machine learning (ML) techniques in your applications.

+MediaPipe Tasks provides the core programming interface of the MediaPipe Solutions suite, including a set of libraries for deploying innovative ML solutions onto devices with a minimum of code.
+It supports multiple platforms, including Android, Web / JavaScript, Python, etc.

 ## Introduce MediaPipe dependencies

 1. Navigate to `libs.versions.toml` and append the following line to the end of `[versions]` section.
 This defines the version of MediaPipe library we will be using.